-Today, Cordoba is primarily known for its Moorish architecture–especially the incredibly unique Mosque-Cathedral of Cordoba–and its flower-filled patios.
+Today, Córdoba is primarily known for its Moorish architecture–especially the incredibly unique Mosque-Cathedral of Córdoba–and its flower-filled patios.

-While spending one day in Cordoba on a day trip from Seville or Granada is a common way to experience the city (and we have some tips on how to make the most of a short time frame in this Cordoba travel guide), there’s no doubt that this riverside city is enchanting enough that you can enjoy a longer trip, too.
+While spending one day in Córdoba on a day trip from Seville or Granada is a common way to experience the city (and we have some tips on how to make the most of a short time frame in this Córdoba travel guide), there’s no doubt that this riverside city is enchanting enough that you can enjoy a longer trip, too.

-Here’s what to do in Cordoba, Spain!
+Here’s exactly what to do in Córdoba, Spain, based on our travel experiences!

 Table of Contents